 Keeping up with fast changes is never easy in running a business.
-This is the reason why so many retailers are struggling with Omnichannel.
-Being aware of omnichannel retailing challenges when shifting to Omnichannel prevents you from unnecessary cost and effort (and cut down the suffer).
+This is the reason why so many retailers are struggling with omnichannel.
+Being aware of omnichannel retailing challenges when shifting to omnichannel prevents you from unnecessary cost and effort (and cut down the suffering).
 Hence, the ultimate goal of this chapter is to educate you on the disadvantages of omnichannel and give you some tips to overcome them with as less pain as possible.

-Requiring a complete integration of all channels, Omni-channel strategy increases the complexity of managing operations and supply chain.
-To satisfy customers’ expectation, retailers must have an advanced warehouse management system to track inventory in all repositories in real time.
+Requiring a complete integration of all channels, an omnichannel strategy increases the complexity of managing operations and the supply chain.
+To satisfy customers’ expectations, retailers must have an advanced warehouse management system to track inventory in all repositories in real time.
 Besides, speedy delivery is also expected.

-Although the above issue can be solved with technology, tt’s noteworthy that technological upgrades are costly.
-Hence, many retailers are hesitant to transit to Omnichannel.
+Although the above issue can be solved with technology, it’s noteworthy that technological upgrades are costly.
+Hence, many retailers are hesitant to transit to omnichannel.

-They can execute Omni-channel pilot in a trial location to see whether this strategy fits their business before upscaling it.
+They can execute an omnichannel pilot in a trial location to see whether this strategy fits their business before upscaling it.

 As mentioned above, the key of Omnichannel is the integration of these following things:

-To deal with these disadvantages of Omnichannel, a well-planned strategy is an ultimate solution.
+To deal with these disadvantages of omnichannel, a well-planned strategy is the ultimate solution.

 - Data Quality Management – KPIs, data records rules, metrics, monitoring tools